 - As finance has so many sub-domains, it sometimes gets difficult for students to decide what to choose and what to leave behind.
 We can call it analysis-paralysis.

 - If you work in general finance, you will not get compensated well.
-The only way to earn more in finance domain is to specialize.
+The only way to earn more in the finance domain is to specialize.

 Pros of Accounting Career

-- Even if the scope of accounting is narrow, still you can specialize in auditing, taxation or pure financial accounting and can ensure better pay as a result.
+- Even if the scope of accounting is narrow, you can still specialize in auditing, taxation, or pure financial accounting and can ensure better pay as a result.

 Cons of Accounting Career

-- The compensation in this domain is not up-to the mark.
+- The compensation in this domain is not up to the mark.
 But if you can complete CA (only 2% of entire applicants pass the exam), you will definitely have better prospects.

 This has been a guide to Finance vs. Accounting.
 Here we discuss the top differences between finance and accounting along with education required, Primary tasks, work-life balance, Salary, exit opportunities.
 You may also have a look at the following articles –